huevo28/Boolean-Function-Checker/README.md

 # Compilation Instructions
     gcc boolean.c -o exec -lm
 The code above compiles the .c file and outputs an executable file named "exec."
-The "-lm" is written in case you get a compilation error, `undefined reference to 'pow',` in the terminal.
+The "-lm" is written in case you get a compilation error, `undefined reference to 'pow'` in the terminal.

 # How it works
 This program generates an array of booleans to input into a boolean algebra function of your choice.
 This array of booleans is generated and modified based on the number of variables you plan to test.
 The output is a truth table written out like a .csv for easy access and copying over to a cell sheet.
 As mentioned above, you will need to edit the `alg_function` to test your own boolean function.